Contrast-Security-OSS/docs/content/admin/org_settings/integrations/GenericWebhook.md

 ```
 You can also add placeholders in the payload so that Contrast will fill in for different notifications - a new application, server, vulnerability, etc.

-The placeholders available for use are:
+The placeholders available for use that will always return a value:

 * `$Title` - The title of the vulnerability
 * `$Message` - A human-readable summary of the event.
+* `$EventType` - The type of event which will be one of NEW_VULNERABILITY, NEW_ATTACK, ATTACK_UPDATE, NEW_ATTACK_APPLICATION, ATTACK_END, VULNERABILITY_CHANGESTATUS_OPEN, VULNERABILITY_CHANGESTATUS_CLOSED:, SERVER_OFFLINE, NEW_ASSET, EXPIRING_LICENSES, NEW_VULNERABILITY_COMMENT, ATTACK_EVENT_COMMENT.

+The placeholders available for use that may not always return a value:

 * `$ApplicationName` - The application involved in the event.
 * `$ApplicationId` - The id of the application involved in the event.
 * `$ApplicationCode` - The application code of the application involved in the event.